vertica/vertica-kubernetes/DEVELOPER.md

    ```

 4. Port forwarding Prometheus(optional):
    By then Prometheus should be able to connect to the pods and pick up the metrics.
-If you want to check the result, you can port forward the Prometheus service and use curl cmd.
+If you want to connect to Prometheus API and check the result, you can port forward the Prometheus service.
 If you used a different namespace, change it accordingly.
    ```shell
    make port-forward-prometheus
    # You can change the default namespace or app name by: